-Full Spectrum vs. Broad Spectrum CBD Oil: What’s the Difference?
+Full Spectrum vs. Broad Spectrum vs. Isolate CBD Oil: What’s the Difference?

-Full vs broad spectrum CBD: While both have an array of potential benefits, broad spectrum and full spectrum CBD oil have a slightly different composition.
-As a result, you may have experience with one product that you might not necessarily have with another.
+Basically, they’re used to describe what kind of CBD oil is used to produce a product.
+Each contains CBD and has an array of potential benefits, yet each has a slightly different chemical composition.
+As a result, you may have an experience with one product that you might not necessarily have with another.

 What’s the Difference Between Broad and Full Spectrum CBD Oil?

-As their names imply, full spectrum and broad spectrum CBD oil contain a wide range of cannabinoids.
-However, they aren’t identical.
-To understand the difference, it’s best to understand them individually.
+As their names imply, full spectrum and broad spectrum CBD oil both contain a wide range of cannabinoids and other cannabis compounds that could potentially lend to the entourage effect.
+However, to understand the difference between them and the benefits they might contain, it’s best to understand them individually.

 What Is Full Spectrum CBD Oil?

-Full spectrum CBD oil has had no cannabinoids removed, including the psychoactive compounds.
+Full spectrum CBD oil has had zero cannabinoids removed, including intoxicating compounds like THC.
 The reason for this goes back to the entourage effect.
-All of the cannabinoids work in unison for the betterment of the whole, THC included.
+All of the cannabinoids work in unison for the betterment of the whole—THC included.

 What is Broad Spectrum CBD Oil?

-Some CBD companies opt to remove THC from their products.
-However, they will keep the other cannabinoids in the formula.
+After initial extraction, some CBD companies opt to remove THC from their products.
+They will, however, keep the other cannabinoids in the formula.
 Companies that remove THC from the final product tend to market their products as broad spectrum CBD oil.

-With broad spectrum CBD oil, you are still getting the synergy of the other cannabinoids.
+Understanding that many consumers aren’t keen on THC but still want to benefit from the entourage effect, most remove only THC to create broad spectrum CBD oil.
+Broad spectrum CBD still offers the synergy of the other cannabinoids.
 The only one missing from the party is THC.

 What Is CBD Isolate?

 Typically, those who choose CBD isolate are sensitive to other cannabinoids.
-CBD by itself does have benefits.
-However, the results may not be as promising as those who opt for a broad spectrum or full spectrum CBD oil.
+CBD by itself does have its benefits.
+However, the results may not be as promising as a broad spectrum or full spectrum CBD oil.

 When you are purchasing a CBD isolate, make sure it is 99+% pure.
 Otherwise, there will be traces of other cannabinoids in the formula.
 Although these numbers are most likely negligible, it does defeat the purpose of seeking out a pure CBD product.